 Robert, Good day.
-I have a couple questions for you, but will give a brief history of myself first.
+I have a couple questions for you about negative pleasure but will give a brief history of myself first.
 Dx with pd in 2008 at age 42.
 I have not taken any pd meds of any type.
 Since dx I have tried numerous therapies to include: mercury filling removal, chelation, aspartame detox, lyme tx (both antibiotic and herbal), EFT, TMJ mouth piece, dental cavitation tx, hypnosis, shiatsu, chiropractic, acupuncture, scalp acupuncture, herbs, CoQ10, more supplements than I can list, glutathione IVs, vitamin IVs, DMPS IVs, nanobacteria supplements, colored laser therapy, ozone injections, detox baths, infrared detox, hyperbaric chamber, heavy metal detox, organic diet, copious reading on everything from emotional topics to body electronics, forceless spontaneous release as described by the Parkinson’s Recovery Project in Santa Cruz, and Howard Shifke’s protocol as described on his website.
 Possibly a few more, truthfully, there are so many it is hard to remember.

 Unfortunately, I have observed no distinguishable benefit from any of them.
 Meaning, I have continued to be increasingly affected by pd on the same trajectory as always.
 In spite of this, I refuse to admit that pd is not reversible.

 I recently purchased your book Road to Recovery from Parkinson’s Disease.
 About halfway through it, I am finding it to be useful, though as you can see from above I have tried a good many of the therapies with no observable benefit.
 That said, I was intrigued by the explanation of “negative pleasure” on about page 146.
 I did say to myself,

 “No, I won’t heal from this disease.
 I like to feel this way.”